V62 Form Apply Online: Your Options Explained

 SA99 1AR

-Allow 6 weeks for processing.
+Allow 6 weeks for processing time for the V62.
 If the DVLA needs more information, they'll write to you, which can extend the wait further.

 Online vs Paper: Quick Comparison